Skip links

 Concerto Copenhagen, under the direction of Lars Ulrik Mortensen, is looking forward to playing

-Easter with a team of young, talented singers: soprano Anna Orlowicz Miilmann, countertenor Steffen Jespersen, tenor Mathias Monrad Møller and bass Joakim Larsson.
+Easter with a team of talented young singers: soprano Anna Orlowicz Miilmann, countertenor Steffen Jespersen, tenor Mathias Monrad Møller and bass Joakim Larsson.

 WELCOME, KING OF HEAVEN!